 Our new padel court was officially opened on the 22nd May and can now be booked by members from just £10 an hour.
 Check out the video below from our padel launch party in May, where over 70 guests enjoyed an evening of padel, pickleball, pizza and prosecco.
-To find out more, read the latest answers to common questions about how padel is run at Wargrave.
+You can also watch a video of our padel court in action at our Club finals day in September.
+To find out how padel works at Wargrave, please read the answers to common questions from members and potential new members.

 What is Padel?